-Medinas are the old usually fortified parts of many Arabic cities, especially in North Africa; this is a tale of just three.
+Medinas are the old usually fortified parts of many Arabic cities, especially in Morocco, North Africa; this is a tale of just three.

 There is something special about entering a medina; they are often hectic, filled with various forms of transportation with travellers attempting to negotiate the narrow streets and merchants.
 They are a labyrinth of tiny alleyways which adds to the appeal, it is great exploring them, getting lost and finding a hidden secret around the next corner.